mkeneqa/vagrant-lamp/README.md

 # Vagrant Laravel

-Wuick and easy dev environment for Laravel development using Vagrant Uses Vagrant to provision an ubuntu server on virtual box.
+Quick and easy development environment for developing Laravel applications using Vagrant.
+Uses Vagrant to provision an ubuntu server on virtual box.

 ## Requirements

 - [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 - [Vagrant](https://www.vagrantup.com/downloads.html)

-If the vagrant Server is already up and running:
+If the vagrant Server is already up and running you can access the the application (in the **_myapp_** directory):  <http://localhost:8088/>
-- Access the _myapp_ application:  <http://localhost:8088/>

-_These IPs will also work: <http://127.0.0.1> or <http://192.168.94.1>_
+_These IPs will also work: <http://127.0.0.1:8088> or <http://192.168.94.1:8088>_

 ## Get Started

-##### Clone Repo:
+#### Clone Repo:

 ```
 git clone https://github.com/mkeneqa/vagrant-laravel.git
 ```

 ### File Structure

-The files structure within the folder should be as follows:
+After cloning your folder structure should look like this:

 ```
 │ README.md
 │ Vagrantfile
 │